assimp/assimp-docs/source/usage/use_the_lib.rst

       return true;
     }

-What exactly is read from the files and how you interpret it is described at the  :ref:`ai_data`.
+What exactly is read from the files and how you interpret it is described at the:ref:`ai_data`.
-The post processing steps that the assimp library can apply to the imported data are listed at #aiPostProcessSteps.
+The post-processing steps that the Assimp library can apply to the imported data are listed at #aiPostProcessSteps.
 See the @ref pp Post processing page for more details.

 Note that the aiScene data structure returned is declared 'const'.
 Yes, you can get rid of